Wage and Hour Division (WHD)

 Food Credit: The employer may take credit for food which is provided at cost.
 This typically is an hourly deduction from an employee's pay.
 However, the employer cannot take credit for discounts given employees on food (menu) prices.

 Tips: Tipped employees are those who customarily and regularly receive more than $30 a month in tips.
-Employees must be informed in advance if the employer elects to use the tip credit, the amount of tip credit to be claimed, and the employer must be able to show that employees receive at least the applicable minimum wage when wages and tips are combined.
+Employees must be informed of the provisions of FLSA section 3(m) in advance if the employer elects to use the tip credit.
 Also, employees must retain all of their tips, except to the extent that they participate in a valid tip pooling or sharing arrangement.

 Youth Minimum Wage: The 1996 Amendments to the FLSA allow employers to pay a youth minimum wage of not less than $4.25 an hour to employees who are under 20 years of age during the first 90 consecutive calendar days after initial employment by their employer.
 The law contains certain protections for employees that prohibit employers from displacing any employee in order to hire someone at the youth minimum wage.